asunar/blogGenerator/source/_posts/Request-Response-to-Service-Boundaries.md

 * Identify messages/events needed for coordination between the piles
 * Name the piles (like CustomerLoyaltyService, ShippingService etc. )

 When teams follow this exercise they realize that the traditional singular "Customer" entity does not exist anymore.
 First name and last name is in this pile(service to be named later), shipping address is in that pile and loyalty status info is in that pile over there.
 Effectively, we have exploded the customer entity and distributed its attributes to many piles(prospective services).
-Ideally, these piles have an ID and customer attributes they are responsible for **and nothing else** so each can totally perform their respective business capability independently.
+Ideally, these piles have an ID, customer attributes they are responsible for **and nothing else** so each can totally perform their respective business capability independently.
 That is what makes them a service.

 > Service is the technical authority for a given business capability.
 > -Udi Dahan